au-ts/camkes_to_microkit_guide/guide.md

 }
 ```

-seL4CP doesn't have an abstraction for hardware.
+Microkit doesn't have an abstraction for hardware.
 To allow a *PD* to access a particular device, the physical memory of the device needs to be mapped into the *PD*.
 You may also need to register the IRQ for it.

 ```xml
 <system>